Wiibuntu/Ubuntu14-Wii/README.md

 # How To Boot
 You will load up the homebrew channel to see its empty, thats normal.
 Simply press the home button and click "Launch BootMii" That will instead load a bootloader known as Gumboot.
-More on Gumboot in sources below.
+More on Gumboot [here](https://neagix.github.io/gumboot/).
 In order to select a different item in gumboot you MUST have a gamecube controller plugged in.
 But, thankfully it will auto boot in 30 seconds.
-If you have a controller hooked up and would like to use a more unstable kernel, please select unstable.

-You will see an errors have been found at / dialog, obviously im no pro, so I did most likely messed something up, but Press I on a keyboard to ignore this and continue to boot.
+You will see an errors have been found at / dialog, im no pro, so I did most likely mess something up, but press I on a keyboard to ignore this and continue to boot.

 # Known Issues

 -Currently offline only, The b43 firmware for the wifi card is broken.
 Ethernet adapters *DO NOT* work either.
 (For internet please use the older more stable version https://github.com/Wiibuntu/Xubuntu-9.04-Wii)

--No Desktop..
-Just terminal.
+-No Desktop, Just terminal.

+-Missing /tmp and Errors in /